Things to do in the Auburn-Opelika region this weekend: Pickleball, Downtown Art Walk and more

 All weekend long

-USA Pickleball Atlantic South Diamond Regional: From Tuesday to Sunday, the tdaily from Tuesday to Sunday at the Opelika Pickleball Facility at 1001 Andrews Road.
-Free.
+USA Pickleball Atlantic South Diamond Regional: From Tuesday to Sunday, there will be a 8 a.m. meet every day at the Opelika Pickleball Facility at 1001 Andrews Road.
+It's free to attend.
 Players participating in this tournament compete to qualify for the 2023 USA Pickleball National Amateur Championship later this year.
-For more info, visit the USA Pickeball's website.
+For more info, visit the USA Pickleball's website.

+Braves Country Battles: This three day youth baseball tournament will last from Friday to Sunday at Duck Samford Park, 1720 East University Drive, Auburn.
+The cost for adults is $10, senior citizens is $7, kids ages 7 – 12 is $7, kids ages 6 and under can attend for free.
+For more information, visit the Braves Country Battles website.

+USTA Southern 40’s League Championship: This three day tennis championship will last from Friday to Sunday at Yarbrough Tennis Center, 777 Yarbrough Farms Blvd, Auburn.

 Friday

-Book signing at Chappy’s Deli: 5 p.m. – 8 p.m., Chappy’s Deli, 754 East Glenn Ave., Auburn.
-Allan and Dottie Gravely will be signing their books and selling them for $5 and $10.
-All proceeds donated to the work of Shalom Es Mi Casa orphanage in Bolivia.
+Book signing at Chappy’s Deli: From 5 p.m. – 8 p.m.
+Friday, a book signing event with authors Allan and Dottie Gravely will be held at Chappy's Deli at 754 East Glenn Ave., Auburn.
+Books will be sold for $5 and $10.
+All proceeds will be donated to the work of Shalom Es Mi Casa orphanage in Bolivia.

-Summernight Downtown Art Walk: 6 p.m. – 10 p.m.
-Downtown Auburn, 100 North College Street.
-Free. https://www.auburnsummernight.org/.
+Summernight Downtown Art Walk: From 6 p.m. – 10 p.m. the art walk will be held in Downtown Auburn along 100 North College Street.
 Shop, dine and relax while artists display their work downtown along with live musical entertainment.

-Braves Country Battles: Three day event Friday – Sunday, Duck Samford Park, 1720 East University Drive, Auburn.
-Adults $10, senior citizens $7, kids ages 7 – 12 $7, kids ages 6 and under free. https://play.17tournaments.com/season/2023-braves-country-battles.
-The Braves Country Battles is a youth baseball tournament.

-USTA Southern 40’s League Championship: Three day event Friday – Sunday, Yarbrough Tennis Center, 777 Yarbrough Farms Blvd, Auburn.
-Tennis championship for skill levels 3.5 and 4.5.
+It's free to attend.
+For more information, visit the Auburn Summernight website.

 Saturday

-Science on Saturdays: Raptors: 10 a.m. – 11 a.m.
-Keher Preserve and Nature Center, 2222 North College Street, Auburn.
-Admission $5, for members $4, for children 3 and under free.
-Southeastern Raptor Center program features guest speakers and a variety of live raptors.
-Attendees will learn about these animals and the challenges they face.
+Science on Saturdays - Raptors: The Southeastern Raptor Center program will feature guest speakers and a variety of live raptors from 10 to 11 a.m. at Keher Preserve and Nature Center, 2222 North College Street, Auburn.
+Attendees will learn about raptors and the challenges they face.
+General admission is $5, for members it's $4 and for children 3 and under it's free.

-City Market: 8 a.m. – 11 a.m.
-Town Creek Park, 1150 South Gay Street, Auburn.
-Local venders will be selling fresh produce and handmade products.
+City Market: From 8 a.m. – 11 a.m. local venders will sell fresh produce and handmade products at Town Creek Park, 1150 South Gay Street, Auburn.

-Covington Children’s Carnival: 11 a.m. – 2 p.m., Covington Recreation Center, 213 Carver Ave., Opelika.
-Free.
-Event includes carnival games, giant slides, bounce houses, a petting zoo, pony rides, a DJ, concessions and food trucks.
+Covington Children’s Carnival: From 11 a.m. – 2 p.m., Covington Recreation Center, located on 213 Carver Ave., Opelika, will host an event with carnival games, giant slides, bounce houses, a petting zoo, pony rides, a DJ, concessions and food trucks.
+It's free to attend.

-Stop the Violence Fun and Fellowship Day: 11 a.m. – 2 p.m., Bandy Park, 300 Jeter Ave., Opelika.
-Free.
-Event includes a peace march and rally, youth talent showcase, free food, and outdoor activities.
+Stop the Violence Fun and Fellowship Day: From 11 a.m. – 2 p.m. the Samford Community Outreach Group in Opelika will host the Stop the Violence Fun and Fellowship Day event at Bandy Park, 300 Jeter Ave., Opelika.
+The event includes a peace march and rally, youth talent showcase, free food, and outdoor activities.
+It's free to attend.

 Sunday

-Super Sunday Rides: 2 p.m. – 4 p.m., Chewacla State Park, 124 Shell Toomer Pkwy, Auburn.
-Adults $4, senior adults and children ages 4 – 11 $2 and children under 4 years old free.
-Bike rides through Chewacla State Park sponsored by Central Alabama Mountain Pedalers.
+Super Sunday Rides: From 2 p.m. – 4 p.m.
+Bike rides sponsored by Central Alabama Mountain Pedalers will hold at Chewacla State Park, 124 Shell Toomer Pkwy, Auburn.
+The cost to enter the state park is as follows: adults $4, senior adults and children ages 4 – 11 $2 and children under 4 years old free.